nikita-sinhaa/Pedestrian-Tracking-in-3D-/README.md

 # 🚶‍♂️ Pedestrian Tracking in 3D Using Multi-View Pose Estimation

 ## 🎯 Project Overview
-This project simulates a **real-time pedestrian tracking system** in 3D space using image-based pose estimation and multi-view geometry.
+This master's-level project simulates a **real-time pedestrian tracking system** in 3D space using image-based pose estimation and multi-view geometry.
 The pipeline mimics smart surveillance systems and motion tracking setups used in autonomous navigation and behavioral analysis.

 The system:
 - Simulates 2D human joint detection from multiple camera views